Azure/azure-sdk-for-java/sdk/vision/azure-ai-vision-imageanalysis/src/customizations/customizations.md

      * @throws ResourceModifiedException thrown if the request is rejected by server on status code 409.
      * @throws RuntimeException all other wrapped checked exceptions if the request fails to be sent.
      *
-     * @return represents the outcome of an Image Analysis operation along with {@link Response},
+     * @return represents the outcome of an Image Analysis operation along with <a href="https://learn.microsoft.com/java/api/com.azure.core.http.rest.response">Response</a>,
      * on successful completion of {@link Mono}.
      */
     @ServiceMethod(returns = ReturnType.SINGLE)